 Understanding what it is and how it works can help raise your bioprocessing game to the next level, but glucose utilization is a deceptively complex topic.
 If there is not enough in culture media then cells starve, but simply adding more isn’t always the answer.

 What is Glucose

 One of the most vital molecules in biochemistry, glucose is a simple six-carbon sugar.
 It is the most abundant monosaccharide on earth and similar to heavier amino acids in terms of its size.
-Able to diffuse freely through the plasma membrane, glucose is the primary fuel source in cell culture.
+Able to cross the plasma membrane through facilitated diffusion and transport proteins, glucose is the primary fuel source in cell culture.

 The energy contained in its chemical bonds is used to synthesize adenosine triphosphate (ATP) both in interconnected and independent ways.
 ATP is important because it carries energy within the cells and is often referred to as the energy currency of the cell.
 All known living things use ATP, and in addition to serving as the energy source it is also important in signal transduction pathways for cell communication.

 In glycolysis, a single glucose molecule generates two pyruvate molecules, two nicotinamide adenine dinucleotide (NADH) molecules, and two ATP molecules.